corda/token-sdk/QUESTIONS.md

   via the `Issued` class and `OwnedToken` / `OwnedTokenAmount` classes.
   This means we can use the same token definition across multiple issuers.

-Thoughts:

-* Does it make sense to have more than one maintainer for a token type?
-Currently there is a list of maintainers but does there need to be?
-* Think about how to assign command to in out groups.

 The [Issuer] type is nice because it allows you to strip the issuer and then group same the same currencies as fungible, if you'd like to view them that way.
 A step up from this would be the ability to specify fungibility